bou-samra/Fun-Columns-SDL/README.md

 # Fun Columns SDL

 ## Description:
-The aim of this project is to implement the original Free Tools Association (FTA) version of their Fun Columns game in SDL
+The aim of this project is to implement the original Free Tools Association (FTA) version of their Fun Columns game in SDL.

+For those who may not have heard of the Free Tools Association (FTA) and their influence within the Apple IIGS community many decades ago, a [website](http://www.freetoolsassociation.com/) is still maintained by Olivier Goguel (one of the original members of the group).

 <b>Please Note:</b> This game is not in a playable state yet, you can compile and run though.